Ariel (Once Upon a Time): Cultural references

 Both the statue of Ursula and Regina's disguise are similar to the animated version of Ursula that was featured in The Little Mermaid, although both the disguise and the "real" Ursula are far slimmer than the animated version.

 Regina also references the munchkins and the Yellow Brick Road from "The Wizard of Oz".

 Eric mentions that he is out to explore the great deserts between his kingdom and Agrabah, suggesting that that city is located in the same world as the Enchanted Forest.

+The fork that Snow teaches Ariel the name of which Ariel pronounces wrong is reference to how Ariel in The Little Mermaid was introduced to the fork by Scuttle who describes its use wrong by calling it a dingle hopper.

 Production

 The episode was the first to feature Joanna García Swisher as Ariel, the protagonist of the 1989 Disney film The Little Mermaid.
 Garcia's casting was announced in August 2013.
 It also features the debut of her true love Prince Eric, who is played by Gil McKinney.

 Series co-creator Edward Kitsis, who co-wrote the episode, stated that "once we realized we were going to Neverland, it felt like the perfect place to see Ariel."
 Garcia Swisher was pleased that the series had opted to stay true to the Disney film, explaining that "this is a girl that lives under the sea, that has fallen madly in love with this beautiful prince and will go to the ends of the earth to be with him and… it’s a really romantic notion and I just loved the idea of it...
 It has that incredible storybook moment where their eyes meet and it’s instant."
 It was her first acting experience after giving birth to her daughter earlier in the year.

-On producing the episode, García Swisher stated that she was still feeing the effects of her pregnancy: "Well I just had a baby.
+On producing the episode, García Swisher stated that she was still feeling the effects of her pregnancy: "Well I just had a baby.
 I just took a deep breath and I said this is the little mermaid and she's a little voluptuous right now and I'm going to go with it."
 She continues, "It was a dream, and of course I had Ginny (Goodwin) to hold my hand when I realized, "Oh my god, I'm half naked!'"